Nesting Particle Filters for Experimental Design in Dynamical Systems: Discussion and Limitations

 \section{Discussion and Limitations}

 We have introduced a novel method of amortized sequential Bayesian experimental design, taking inspiration from the control-as-inference framework.
-We formulated the problem of sequential BED as that of maximum likelihood estimation in a non-Markovian time series model.
-To perform inference in this model, we constructed a novel particle smoothing algorithm, which we call the Inside-Out SMC\textsuperscript{2} as it forms the converse structure of the SMC\textsuperscript{2} of \citet{chopin2013smc}.
-While we have used this algorithm within the context of BED, we believe it may find uses in other settings, where one wishes to obtain pathwise smoothing of filtering trajectories under parameter-marginalized models.
+We cast the optimization of sequential designs as a smoothing problem in a non-Markovian state-space model.
+To perform inference in this model, we developed a novel nested particle filtering algorithm, which we call Inside-Out SMC\textsuperscript{2}.
+Our approach naturally lends itself to amortization via likelihood optimization in the form of Markovian score climbing.
+While we have used Inside-Out SMC\textsuperscript{2} in the context of sequential BED, we believe it may find uses in other settings, where one wishes to obtain pathwise smoothing trajectories under parameter-marginalized models.

+Our experimental evaluation shows that our approach holds promise as a generic and efficient way to learn experimental design policies: it is amortized, non-myopic, widely applicable, and easy to train.
+Our learned policies outperform the main alternative~\citep[iDAD,][]{ivanova2021implicit} while only requiring a fraction of the number of samples at both training and evaluation time.
+In particular, the sPCE bound, used therein, requires the number of samples to grow exponentially with the maximal EIG value.
+This can make it unsuitable as a learning objective in certain dynamical systems.
+On the contrary, IO-SMC\textsuperscript{2} can compute approximations to the EIG, no matter its value, with a relatively small number of particles, making it a better-behaved and more viable alternative.

-The primary limitation of our approach is the requirement to evaluate the conditional transition densities in closed form.
-Thus our method cannot be applied to address sequential experimental design problems arising in dynamical models with intractable densities, for example, for choosing optimal measurement times in a compartmental epidemic model that is modeled as a Markov jump process~\citep{whitehouse2023consistent}.
-We also do not address the question of how to choose an optimal tempering parameter $\eta$.
+One limitation of our approach is the requirement to evaluate the conditional transition densities in closed form.
+Thus, our method is unsuitable for sequential experimental design problems in dynamical models with intractable densities; for instance, choosing optimal measurement times in a compartmental epidemic model modeled as a Markov jump process~\citep{whitehouse2023consistent}.

-Nonetheless, our experimental evaluation shows that, despite these limitations, our approach shows promise as a generic and efficient way to learn experimental design policies: it is easy to train, and the policies it learns outperform the main alternative~\citep[iDAD,][]{ivanova2021implicit} at a fraction of the cost.
-Indeed, with the hyperparameter settings as outlined in Appendix~\ref{app:pendulum-non-linear}, our algorithm converges in the order of minutes on a CPU, while iDAD requires multiple hours on a GPU (with their implementation).
-We are hopeful that this opens a door to a new approach to experimental design in non-exchangeable data.
+\emph{Time complexity.} IO-SMC\textsuperscript{2} has a time complexity of $\mathcal{O}(NMT^2)$.
+CSMC requires $N \propto T$ samples to be stable~\citep[Proposition 5]{lindsten2015uniform} for an increasing number of time steps, making our algorithm $\mathcal{O}(MT^3)$ when accounting for statistical stability.
+The outer SMC loop can be trivially parallelized, reducing it to $\mathcal{O}(MT^2)$.